svermeulen/vim-macrobatics/README.md

 In the above case, we are playing the macro named 'foo' 1 time and overridding the parameter with register 'e' to have value 'bar'.
 Note that the user will be prompted for any other registers not provideded.

-## Specifying Parameterized Macros Via .vimrc
+## Specifying Parameter Values Option 2

 One problem with providing parameter values as part of the call to `playNamedMacro` is that these parameter values will not be used when the macro is executed via the fuzzy search prompt.
 Therefore an alternative way to specify parameter information is given below: